Instagram Starlet Kourtney Reppert Dons Tiny Bikini To Show Off Weight Loss

-Kourtney Reppert has a legion of Instagram fans for several reasons, but one of them is how open and direct she is about her personal life and struggles.
-Earlier this week, the 33-year-old model took to the popular social media platform to share a video in which she is donning a barely-there bikini to show off her body after losing 100 pounds since she embarked on her weight-loss journey following the birth of her son.
+Kourtney Reppert has attracted a legion of Instagram fans for several reasons, but one of these reasons is how open and direct she is about her personal life and struggles.
+Earlier this week, the 33-year-old model took to the popular social media platform to share a video in which she is donning a barely-there bikini.
+The purpose of that share was to show off her body after having lost 100 pounds since she first embarked on her weight-loss journey.
+She started getting serious about dropping some weight following the birth of her son.

-In the clip in question, the Instagram model is rocking a tiny black bikini consisting of a triangle top with thin straps that tie behind her neck, drawing attention to her voluptuous chest, which is barely contained by the small piece.
+In the clip in question, the Instagram model is rocking a tiny black bikini which boasts a triangle top.
+The thin straps of the triangle top tie behind her neck, drawing attention to her voluptuous chest, which is barely contained by the small piece.
 She teamed her top with an equally tiny thong that accentuates her pert derriere.
-As she indicated in her caption, the two-piece she is wearing is from Ignite, which is the brainchild of celebrity Dan Bilzerian who is known for his lavish lifestyle.
+As she indicated in her caption, the two-piece bikini she is wearing comes from Ignite.
+The brand is the brainchild of celebrity partier Dan Bilzerian, a man who is known for his lavish lifestyle.

-In the video, the Pennsylvania native is wearing a pair of sweatpants, which she is lowering to show off her backside.
-Reppert is posing in a room in front of a full-length mirror.
-She is wearing her blonde hair down as it falls over her shoulder and onto her chest, but her face is not really visible in the video because the model maintains the phone focused just on her body.
+In the video, the Pennsylvania native is wearing a pair of sweatpants, which she lowers to show off her backside.
+Reppert is posing in front of a full-length mirror.
+She is wearing her blond hair styled down, and her tresses fall over her shoulder and onto her chest.
+However, her face is not really visible in the video, because the model maintains keeps the camera focused on her body.

 View this post on Instagram